 Someone needs to assume the risk in case of a default, usually the business owner.
 That’s how lenders stay in business.
 The term “unsecured” means that the borrower doesn’t need to post security to obtain a loan.
 That doesn’t mean that the lender isn’t mitigating their risk.
 There’s always an underwriter backing up the commercial or small business loan, and they determine whether the business is eligible for it.

 The same thinking is applied with insurance.
-Policy rates and payout amounts are determined by the underwriter’s review.
+Policy and interest rates and payout amounts are determined by the underwriter’s review.
 The calculations aren’t performed by the insurance salesperson.
 The rates that the business owner is given for insurance premiums are set after several variables are combined into a complex algorithm by the underwriter during the application process.

 Apply a similar thought process to the price of securities.
 Determining what a share will be worth prior to an IPO is not a simple matter of adding up the assets and liabilities of the company.
 There are other factors to consider, like growth, annual revenue, and industry.
 Underwriters use those factors to help set the price before the IPO is launched.
 In short, they add credibility to the offering.

-Underwriters have incredible power over the lines of credit for businesses.
+Underwriters have incredible influence over the lines of credit for businesses.
 Certain industries, like e-commerce, don’t easily meet the underwriting criteria, making it difficult to get working capital to expand operations.
 Other industries have companies with physical assets, something the underwriter can put a value on.
 We’ll get into that in more detail below.